Victoria School: Clubs and societies

+Infocomm

+Victoria School's Infocomm Club participates in national competitions like the National Youth Media Competition, holding Singapore's best record; champions twice, runners-up three times since 2005.
+Activities include coding, robotics, and media production, supporting the school's digital initiatives.

 In The Straits Times National Youth Media Competition, Victoria School holds the best record among all the schools in Singapore, clinching the championship twice and runner-up position three times since the competition was inaugurated in 2005.

 Community involvement programmes

 Youth Day

 On Youth Day, Victoria School boys attempt to 'paint the town yellow' as they go round nearby housing blocks in the neighbourhood collecting old newspapers and items for disposal.
-The boys are clad in their yellow PT kit so that they are easily identified.
+The boys are clad in their yellow PT attire so that they are easily identified.

 President's Challenge

 Victoria School participates in the President's Challenge every year.
 In 2004, each class did a specific activity to raise funds for the charity.
 Activities included washing cars, going door-to-door to do household chores for a donation.
 In 2005, the school held a watch design competition, and the best designs were made into real watches and put on sale.
 In 2006, booklets were sold containing art by past and present Victorians.